Enrollment - 4,097 (2013-14)

-- The vast majority of our students take the ACT exam and Ladue Schools’ average composite score have been first in the state for four of the last five years.
+- The vast majority of our students take the ACT exam and Ladue Schools’ average composite score have been first in the state for five of the last six years.

-- In its 2012 ratings of “America’s Best High Schools”, Newsweek ranked Ladue Horton Watkins High School 188 in the national and fourth in Missouri.
+- In its 2013 ratings of “America’s Best High Schools”, Newsweek ranked Ladue Horton Watkins High School 166 in the national and first in Missouri.

-- The district has earned the prestigious “Distinction in Performance” Award from the Department of Elementary and Secondary Education (DESE) each year the award has been given.
+- The district has earned the prestigious “Distinction in Performance” Award from the Department of Elementary and Secondary Education (DESE) each year the award has been given since 2001.

 - The district has five Blue Ribbon Schools (one school has been recognized twice) and three Gold Star Schools (one school has been recognized twice).

 The Board of Education has made a strong commitment to the district’s continued financial stability, emphasis on educational excellence, focus on professional development and planning for facilities to support the learning environment.
 Recent key initiatives include:

 - The Board of Education has made a strong commitment to the district’s continued financial stability, emphasis on educational excellence, focus on professional development and planning for facilities to support the learning environment.
 Recent key initiatives include:

 - In April 2012, voters approved Proposition 1, a ballot initiative adding $.49 to the district’s operating tax levy, bringing it to $3.24.
 This is the first operating tax increase passed by voters since 1993.
 The district’s request came after district property tax revenue dropped 8% over the last five years, during which time the district made over $7 million in expenditure reductions.
 The passing of Prop 1 allowed the district to forego $2.1 million in additional expenditure reductions for the 2012-13 school year.